adkipnis/metabench/README.md

 # metabench
 ## A Sparse Benchmark to Measure General Ability in LLMs
-🤗 𝚖𝚎𝚝𝚊𝚋𝚎𝚗𝚌𝚑 distills the [Open LLM Leaderboard 1](https://huggingface.co/spaces/open-llm-leaderboard-old/open_llm_leaderboard) to less than 3% of its original size\
+🤗 metabench distills the [Open LLM Leaderboard 1](https://huggingface.co/spaces/open-llm-leaderboard-old/open_llm_leaderboard) to less than 3% of its original size\
 🧑‍🏫 item selection is based on item response theory analyses of over 5000 LLMs\
 🔥 scores for the six benchmarks[^1] can be reconstructed with ~1% mean absolute error\
 ☄️ the original score can be reconstructed with 0.6% mean absolute error